zacchiro/beangrep/README.md

                                   or more to DEBUG.
   -V, --version                   Show the version and exit.
   --help                          Show this message and exit.

+  Patterns:

+  When given the "smart" PATTERN is interpreted according to the following heuristics, tried in order, first match wins:

+  - if it is in the form "YYYY-MM-DD" -> then it is interpreted as --date

+  - "#tag" -> --tag

+  - "^link" -> --link

+  - if it starts with one of the five account types ("Assets", "Equity", "Expenses",   "Income", "Liabilities") -> --account

+  - "key:value" -> --metadata

+  - otherwise -> --somewhere

+  Exit status:

   Exit status is 0 (success) if a match is found, 1 if no match is found, 2 if an error occurred.